AI literacy: Closing the artificial intelligence skills gap

 Universities are working to respond to the demand, with some going beyond offering AI classes to awarding undergraduate and graduate degrees focused on AI.10

 Some university-sponsored AI courses are available online for free to the public, including offerings by Harvard University, the University of Pennsylvania and MIT.
-MIT, through its Responsible AI for Social Empowerment and Education (RAISE) initiative, has also partnered with Google to provide free AI courses specifically designed for educators.11
+MIT, through its Responsible AI for Social Empowerment and Education (RAISE) initiative, has a collaborative partnership with Google to provide free AI courses specifically designed for educators.11

 Corporate AI upskilling programs